andrasq/node-qfifo/README.md

 - Synchronous calls, asynchronous file i/o.
 - Efficient batched file reads and writes.
 - Very high throughput, hundreds of megabytes of data per second.
-- Universally supported, very easy, very fast newline terminated plaintext format.
+- Universally supported, very easy, very fast newline terminated plaintext data format.
 - Metadata is optional, and is kept alongside in a separate file.
 Only the consumer might need metadata.
 - No external dependencies.
-- Works with node-v0.6 and up.
+- Tested to work with node-v0.6 and up.

 ## Limitations

 - QFifos are inherently single-reader, the consuming process owns the fifo.
-- Single-writer, concurrent writes are not supported.
+- Single-writer; concurrent writes are not supported.
 (File locking is missing from nodejs, so this incarnation differs from quicklib Quick_Fifo_File that it was based on.)